 The initiative includes the Farm Gate Network provision added to the existing NSW Livestock Loading Scheme (LLS) and the NSW Grain Harvest Management Scheme (GHMS) and a series of tools and services to support NSW council access decision making.

 Farm Gate Access benefits

 The key benefits of Farm Gate Access are:

-- Increasing visibility for participating local councils of Higher Productivity Vehicle movements across their road network to support infrastructure planning, maintenance and funding applications.
+- increasing visibility of Higher Productivity Vehicle movements for participating councils across their road network to support infrastructutre planning, maintenance and funding applications. maintenance and funding applications

-- Providing resources for participating local councils to support decision-making about access for Higher Productivity Vehicles.
+- providing resources for participating councils to support decision-making about access for Higher Productivity Vehicles.

 Want to know how you can sign on the Farm Gate Access?
-View or download the Farm Gate Access Operator's Guide.
+View or download the Farm Gate Factsheet.

 Farm Gate Network provisions